MicrosoftDocs/dynamics-365-project-operations/articles/project-operations/project-management/project-stages.md

 ## New

 When you create a project, the project stage is set to **New**.
 If the project was created from a template, it might have schedule, estimate, and team data.
-Otherwise, it's just an outline of the project, and the remaining components must be entered.
+Otherwise, it's an outline of the project, and the remaining components must be entered.

 ## Quote